-The executive officer shall employ such other employees as they deem necessary for the effective conduct of the work of the Officemanaging entity.
+The executive officer shall employ such other employees as they deem necessary for the effective conduct of the work of the Office.

-The Office managing entity is responsible overseeing personnel and compensation for the Executive Director, but the Governing Board Chair will oversee the annual review of the Executive Director.
+The Office is responsible overseeing personnel and compensation for the Executive Director, but the Governing Board Chair will oversee the annual review of the Executive Director.